Pig blood curd: Characteristics and variations

 Pig blood curd is soft and smooth, as well as slightly chewy.
 It can be eaten by itself, or served in boiled soup, hot pot, or even made as a snack on a stick.

 Pig's blood can also be made into a variety of dishes:

 In China, there are recipes like "pig blood curd congee" (豬血粥), which is pig blood curd in congee, and "maoxuewang" (毛血旺), a Sichuan dish served with pig blood curd, part of the cow's stomach, luncheon meat, eel, some form of intestine, and bean sprouts in Sichuan style spicy soup.
 In Taiwan, pig's blood is made into a street snack called "pig's blood cake" (豬血糕), which is a mixture of pig's blood, fried or steamed sticky rice, and peanut flour served on a stick.

 Pig's blood is also made into food by many western countries.
 For example, in Britain, black pudding (blood sausage) is made from pig's blood and a high proportion of oatmeal.

 Nutrition

-Pig's blood curd is rich in riboflavin, vitamin C, protein, iron, phosphorus, calcium, niacin and other minerals.
-Moreover, it is easy for the body to digest and absorb.
-It also contains a certain amount of lecithin and can curb the harmful effects of low density cholesterol.
+Pig blood curd is rich in protein, containing a variety of essential amino acids that closely resemble those found in the human body, making it easy to digest and absorb.
+This nutrient-dense food also contains beneficial compounds like lecithin and iron, which are important for overall health.

-Excessive consumption may cause iron poisoning.
-It might affect the absorption of other minerals.
-Therefore, it is suggested to eat pig blood no more than twice in a week.
-Also, it should not be consumed with soya bean or kelp, they may result in indigestion and constipation respectively.